 Pain and suffering.
 Mental and emotional distress are commonly joined with these.

-How Can A Sexual Abuse Lawyer Help Me?
+How Can A Sexual Abuse and Assault Lawyer Help Me?

 An attorney is also critical to identifying any and all persons, and institutions, from which you might seek compensation.
 Abuse cases often involve the misuse of authority, so other parties – including businesses and organizations – may be brought in as defendants.
 This will increase the likelihood that you will be fairly compensated for your injuries.

-Sexual abuse victims endure lifetimes of trauma and recovery, and they need the support of caring professionals.
-The attorneys of Hale & Monico fight to ensure that those who perpetrate abuse are held financially responsible.
+Sexual abuse and assault victims endure lifetimes of trauma and recovery, and they need the support of caring professionals.
+The Chicago sexual assault attorneys of Hale & Monico fight to ensure that those who perpetrate abuse are held financially responsible.
 It’s difficult to talk about abuse, but our caring team will help make it easier.
 Contact us today to discuss your case.